nusofthq/avchat-documentation/wordpress-community-pro.md

   <h2 id="plugin-update">Updating the plugin</h2>
   First you should download the new archive from your client area on [nusofthq.com](http://nusofthq.com)

   Then we need to remove the old version.
-While logged in as and admin in the WP backend go to **Plugins** and click <kbd>Deactivate</kbd> followed by <kbd>Delete</kbd> for the AVChat Community PRO plugin.
+While logged in as and admin in the WP backend go to **Plugins** and click <kbd>Deactivate</kbd> followed by <kbd>Delete</kbd> for the Community PRO plugin.
 This will remove the **wp-content/plugins/avchat-3-pro** folder and all its contents.
   <div class="alert alert-danger"><strong>Warning!</strong> This will also delete the chat client so make sure you make a backup before updating</div>
   You will now have to re-[install](/wordpress-community-pro#installation) the plugin and upload the AVChat 3 client side files again to the **wp-content/plugins/avchat-3-pro** folder.

   Any existing settings or permissions will be kept.
-Any new settings or permissions added by the new version will most probably be empty, make sure you configure them as you wish for each user role from **Video Chat PRO** > **User Roles & Permissions** tab.
+Any new settings or permissions added by the new version will most probably be empty, make sure you configure them as you wish for each user role from **Community PRO** > **User Roles & Permissions** tab.

   <h2 id="plugin-remove">Removing the plugin</h2>
-  While logged in as and admin in the WordPress backend go to **Plugins** and click <kbd>Deactivate</kbd> followed by <kbd>Delete</kbd> for the AVChat Community PRO plugin.
+  While logged in as and admin in the WordPress backend go to **Plugins** and click <kbd>Deactivate</kbd> followed by <kbd>Delete</kbd> for the Community PRO plugin.

   This will remove the **wp-content/plugins/avchat-3-pro** folder and all it's contents.